architecture/network

 ConnectionGeneSelectionContext

-Immutable context for selecting inherited genes.
+Immutable context for selecting inherited genes during NEAT crossover gene alignment.

 ConnectionGeneticProps

-Extended connection shape used during genetic crossover.
+Extended connection shape carrying the enabled state used during NEAT genetic crossover.

 ConnectionGroupReinitContext